slgrobotics/robots_bringup/Docs/Create1/README.md

 cd ..
 colcon build
 ```
-Try running it, see _/scan_ messages in rqt on the Desktop:
+Try running it on _turtle_, see _/scan_ messages in rqt on the Desktop:
 ```
 source ~/robot_ws/install/setup.bash
 ros2 run xv_11_driver xv_11_driver &